sammck/xpulumi/README.md

-# xpulumi
+# xpulumi-installer
-Tools to make Pulumi more usable
+Simple tool to bootstrap installation of apulumi projects